ignatius22/Find-A-House/README.md

 -	Run npm start to start the development server.
 -	Your browser should open.
 Click on the dist folder to see the app.

+# About this project

+ - This Application is built as a front end app consuming a Ruby on Rails API separately     deployed to Heroku.

+# End Points

+	POST

+		/users - (create user account)
+		/favourites - (create favourites)

+	GET

+		/houses - (fetch all houses)
+		/favourites - (fetch favourite houses)

 ## Authors